zsheill7/DepthFirstSearch/README.md

 		vertex4.addNeighborVertex(vertex5);
 		vertex2.addNeighborVertex(vertex3);
 ```

-The first line initializes the Breadth-First Search Algorithm and the subsequent lines create a data tree with the root node vertex1.
+<p>The first line initializes the Breadth-First Search Algorithm and the subsequent lines create a data tree with the root node vertex1.</p>

-The following line gives your Depth First Search a list to store the vertices it has currently found.
+<p>The following line gives your Depth First Search a list to store the vertices it has currently found. </p>

 ```
 List<Vertex> list = new ArrayList<>();
 ```

 Next, add the following line.
 This will run your depth-first search algorithm.

 ```
 dfs.dfs(list);
 ```